 After the third IV, the doctor came in again, prescribed some painkillers and discharged me.
 I was confused, I was not used to this.
 Do they really think I am completely healed because of three IV's?
 Eii…nah these people, don't they know that I am still in pain?

 I was in that hospital for a maximum of three hours, before I was discharged.
 I left the hospital limping with some pain still lingering in my leg.
 I left to go home to heal myself, at least I had some strong painkillers to help.
 I did not get well immediately.
 It took me a few more days before I could walk confidently on my feet.
 During my healing process, I took my medication regularly, did a lot of resting and constant consultation with my 'home doctors' (parents).

-A few weeks after this experience, feeling much better, I was at home, minding my own business when I received my bill from the hospital.
-It was a whopping $6000 – for three hours in the hospital.
-Eiiiiiiiiiii…..but why?
-I then thought to myself, “Vanessa, this money, could have flown you to Ghana, taken care of your hospital bills at Korle bu, bought some plantain chips peh and then flown you back to school.”
+A few weeks after this experience and when, I was feeling much, much better, I was at home, minding my own business when I received my bill from the hospital.
+It was a whopping $6000—for three hours in the hospital.
+Eiiiiiiiiiii.....but why?
+I then thought to myself, "Vanessa, this money, could have flown you to Ghana, taken care of your hospital bills at Korle bu, bought some plantain chips peh and then flown you back to school."
 You see, my fear of the bill was confirmed.
 In my statistics class, we would say that we have failed to reject the null hypothesis.

-As to how I paid off that bill, only God knows but I am glad I found a way and from that experience, I decided I will do all that I can to avoid going to the hospital.
-I have learnt to listen to my body even more and to give it what it needs.
+As to how I paid off that bill, only God knows, but I am glad I found a way and from that experience, I decided I will do all that I can to avoid going to the hospital.
+I have learned to listen to my body even more and to give it what it needs.
 Has this helped?
 Yes!
-Does that mean that I have not been to the hospital ever since?
+Does not mean that I have not been to the hospital ever since?
 Nope….I will tell you about my second experience in another post.
-However, the steps I have taken to protect myself has improved my health in general and I am grateful to God for the blessing of good health!
+However, the steps I have taken to protect myself has improved my health in general, and I am grateful to God for the blessing of good health!